yannvon/cascadeth/data/Cascadeth.md

 - Non mining peer has problem with imports, as own height stays 0.
   - Cascadeth: We need ordering for permissionless syncing.
 For permissionless case we actually also need it as cascade acks are to be ordered !
 Height is local height, which might be 0 if node is not mining.
 Thus we need some different mechanism.

+Known bugs:

+- Import if not mining:

+  - Solution short term: Anyone can mine their own blocks for now and thus keep chain growing
+  - Solution mid term: Drop ordering requirement and simply drop out of order packets, they can then later be retrieved through syncing.

+- Import of out of order blocks

+  - Previously out of order blocks (ie. parent not present) were simply discarded and then imported through sync if needed (or other mechanism? do peers announce blocks through different means ? probably not.). two options

+    1) keep in queue and keep track of side chain head to make sure we import it at the right time

+    2) discard and either implement sync, or other mechanism.

+*I need to understand fetcher better* -> done to the degree that I understand that indeed no ordering is guaranteed.